netsuite-upload-org/netsuite-upload/README.md

 - Input the 4 values from above (NetSuite key and token and Consumer key and token) in the corresponding settings options.
 - Set the `realm` setting equal to your numeric NetSuite account number.

-### Authorization - User Role Permissions
+## Authorization - Required Role Permissions

-This extension is going to be calling a NetSuite RESTlet that will be manipulating files and folders in the SuiteScripts folder of the File Cabinet.
+This extension requires the use of a NetSuite RESTlet.
+That RESTlet will be manipulating files and folders in the SuiteScripts folder of the File Cabinet.
 Therefore, the user being authenticated must have sufficient permissions assigned to their Role to allow these file changes, and to call the RESTlet script deployment.

 At a minimum, the Role must have the following permissions: